 Other experiments in thoughtography were carried out in America and France in the first two decades of the century but then because of the fakes that entered the business, psychic photography fell into disrepute and disappeared from references for the next thirty or so years.

 It was in the 1960s that the “genius” of thoughtography came upon the scene; an alcoholic bell-hop from Chicago who taught himself to put his mental images on film.
-His name was Ted Serios, and his fascinating story is detailed here.
+His name was Ted Serios, and his fascinating story is detailed in Ted Serios & Thought Photography.

 OTHERS WHO MENTALLY AFFECTED FILM

-Awareness of the Serios experiments generated interest in others in psychically affecting film.
-Psychologist Lawrence LeShan was discussing Eisenbud’s work with the well-known medium Eileen Garrett with whom he worked at the Parapsychology Foundation, which she had founded.
+Others who learned of the Serios experiments became interested in psychically affecting film.
+Psychologist Lawrence LeShan was discussing Dr. Jule Eisenbud’s research on thoughtography with the well-known medium Eileen Garrett.
+At the time, LeShan was working for Garrett at the Parapsychology Foundation, which she had founded.
 She expressed some interest in the idea of affecting unexposed film so he had a photographer come to the office with a Polaroid camera.

 The day they arrived Mrs. Garrett was occupied with papers at her desk and had lost interest in the project.
 When reminded of their discussion, she said she was too busy and to “forget it.”
 When LeShan protested that he had gone through a great deal of trouble to set it up, she answered angrily, “All right, I’ll influence films 1, 3, 5 and 7.
 Now, I really am busy.”